AlexCue987/talking-the-talk/postgres/USING-PARTITIONS-LESSONS-LEARNED.md

 Then switch to the new partition:
 <img src="after-upload.png" />

+### Pro: Create Index with Little Downtime

+#### Without Partitions, Creating New Index on Large Table Is Tricky
+* Just run `CREATE INDEX` - blocks table for write, can be a long time
+* Try creating index with `CONCURRENT` - it can fail, again and again.
+And it will use lots of resources every time.
+* Create new table with new index.
+Eventually migrate to it.
+Lots of work.

 ### Con: Some queries are slower

 Suppose we have an index that does not include column(s) we partition on: